 Halo loves the two other dogs in his foster home and often initiates play with them.
-He loves to run in the yard and play fetch too.
-Halo loves to cuddle on the couch but is most often found sleeping in his foster’s bedroom.
-He is low maintenance and easy going.
+He also loves to run and play fetch.

 He is so eager to please!
 He’s house-trained, sits up very straight before his meals, can shake on command and also drop on command.
-Halo is walking well on a leash but should be muzzled.
-He shows aggression towards other dogs on leash and shouldn’t be taken to off leash parks.
-For this reason, he needs an experienced, patient owner who knows body language and can monitor him for signs of distress.
+Halo is walking well on a leash although we recommend that he be muzzled.

 IF YOU ARE INTERESTED IN ADOPTING THIS DOG, PLEASE MAKE SURE YOU HAVE READ THE DOG'S INFORMATION CAREFULLY.
 ONCE YOU HAVE DONE SO, PLEASE DO THE FOLLOWING: